Howlett and Bailey Architects: Council House, Perth

 Because Perth was hosting the British Empire and Commonwealth Games in 1962, the Perth City Council decided to construct a new headquarters with a modern design to showcase the development of the state.
 Howlett and Bailey won the competition for the new administration building with their Council House design in 1960, out of 61 entries.
-The Council House was opened by Queen Elizabeth II in a ceremony in 1963.
-The design reflects the minimalist modern style which influenced the new Perth City plan.
-It is 13 storeys with opening extension and relative lowness.
-The interior is designed to give maximum working space in relation to its gross area.
-The façade is constructed with windows curtain system and T shape sun hoods which provide effective use of artificial and natural lighting.
-Council House became the pride of Perth citizens.
+Council House was opened by Queen Elizabeth II in a ceremony in 1963.
+The design reflects the minimalist modern style.
+The interior was designed to give maximum working floor space in relation to its floorplate.
+The façade is constructed with a curtain wall system and iconic T-shaped sun hoods.